John Henry Michell: Legacy

 Michell was regarded as a shy man and was one of the earliest graduates of an Australian university to be elected to the Royal Society.
 He was a good teacher, good-natured and patient with students, but his heart was really in his research work.
 His assistance was freely given to his engineering friends in clearing up their problems, and he did a good deal of physical experimentation including the devising and construction of several new forms of gyroscopes.
 He was continually at work, and it is not known why he did not choose to publish any papers after 1902.
-The value of his paper on "The wave resistance of a ship", published in 1898, was not realized until some 30 years later, when both English and German designers began to recognize its importance.
+The value of his paper on "The wave resistance of a ship", published in 1898, was not realized until some 30 years later when both English and German designers began to recognize its importance.
 Michell's brother, Anthony Michell (born 1870) made significant contributions to mechanical science, including the famous Michell thrust bearing.

 During a relatively short research career, Michell published 23 scientific papers that are some of the most important contributions ever made by an Australian mathematician.

-A mini-symposium has held at the 3rd Biennial Engineering Mathematics and Applications Conference (EMAC '98) celebrating the centenary of the publication of Michell's famous 1898 paper on ship hydrodynamics, The wave resistance of a ship, Phil.
+A mini-symposium has held at the 3rd Biennial Engineering Mathematics and Applications Conference (EMAC '98) celebrating the centenary of the publication of Michell's famous 1898 paper on ship hydrodynamics, "The wave resistance of a ship", Phil.
 Mag.
 (5) 45 (1898) 106-123.

-Since 1999, The JH Michell Medal has been awarded by ANZIAM in his honour.
+Since 1999, The JH Michell Medal has been awarded by ANZIAM in his honor.